Black Abolitionist Papers, 1830-1865

 English Literary Periodicals, c.
 1681-1914

-LIBRARY WEST, Microforms Area (3rd floor)
+LIBRARY WEST, Microfilm (3rd floor) Call no: AP 3 .E55

-A collection of 233 titles covering British life and culture, not only literary works.
+A collection of 233 titles covering British life and culture, as well as literary works.
 Contributors and editors include Addison, Defoe, Eliot, Goldsmith, Hunt, Johnson, Lamb, Mill, and Tennyson.
 969 reels, 5,255 volumes.